Why fill an Easter basket with anything besides candy for your children?

 From a shovel and pail to a soccer ball and kite, outdoor play gear is perfect for Easter.
 These items will give your child a chance to get outside and enjoy lovely spring days ahead.

-My children enjoyed flying this Huge Rainbow Kite throughout the spring and summer in 2019.
+My children enjoyed flying this Huge Rainbow Kite throughout the spring and summer of 2019.
 It is highly reviewed and especially popular with older kids.
 We also have these Octopus kites, which have been a lot of fun to fly with friends!

 Okay, this one isn’t so much for the boys, so if you are shopping for males only scroll on.
 However, if you have a girl on your list, hair accessories make a great addition to the basket!